davenquinn/xenoliths/paper/text/body.md

 The low and high-temperature cohorts remain separable, with high-temperature samples generally showing deeper equilibrium depths.

+To convert between depth and pressure, we assume a constant geobaric gradient of 30 km/GPa.

 <!-- This paragraph needs more -->
 The Cr\# of the hotter samples expands the stability field of spinel against garnet to deeper depths.
 Several studies have attempted to estimate